 Students in grades 7th and 8th may be required to repeat that grade if their academic performance indicates such a need to be successful in high school.
-This decision will be an administrative one based on grades and the recommendation of the Student Assistance Team (SAT).
+This decision will be an administrative one based on grades and the recommendation of the MTSS team.
 Students must pass three out of four of the following classes: math, science, social studies and language arts.
 Students must pass two out of three of the remaining classes.